Vitoria-Gasteiz: Aviation

 Vitoria Airport is 4th in Spain in cargo traffic, it also offers some domestic and international passenger destinations.
-Bilbao Airport is 50 minutes away by car, a direct bus line from Vitoria-Gasteiz will start operations in 2024.
+Bilbao Airport is 50 minutes away by car; a direct bus line from Vitoria-Gasteiz went into operation in 2024.

 Urbanism

 From an urban point of view, Vitoria-Gasteiz is a mid-sized city, the line of which is adapted to the traditions of each historical moment.
 The medieval town is set in almond-shape around the hill foundation, which by its privileged position as the only elevation in the plain of Álava, became a defensive stronghold coveted by the kingdoms of Navarre and Castilla during the 11th and 12th centuries.
 The walled enclosure was built prior to the war between Castile and Navarre in the 11th century to defend the village.
 The defensive walls of old Gasteiz were built between the years 1050 and 1100.
 Because of that first defensive role, its narrow streets surrounding the oval resulted in compact rows of houses parallel both to each other and the medieval walls (of which only some sections and gates are preserved).
 Between the years 1854 and 1856, an epidemic of cholera served as the excuse for tearing down the gates, fortresses which provided access to the streets Run (fort of Nanclares), Shoe (fort of Soto) and Blacksmith (fort of Abendaño) and which served to protect every neighbourhood association.
 The entrance of the current Plaza de la Virgen Blanca was the site of Santa Clara, which was joined by the wall at the Convent of San Antonio.
 In the 19th century, in recognition that the city was small, an expansion was planned in the neoclassical style, and little by little planning for the city has given Vitoria-Gasteiz its current form.

 The Old Quarter (Alde Zaharra/Casco Viejo), has many architectural jewels such as Bendaña Palace, the Fournier Museum of cards (erected in 1525 by Juan Lopez de Arrieta, on the site occupied before by the defensive tower built by Maeztu).
 The Ezkoriatza-Eskibel Palace, built by Claudio de Arciniega in the 15th century.
 The Villa Suso, where Martin Salinas, ambassador of Charles V dwelt (16th century).
 And the greatest historical treasure of Vitoria-Gasteiz: the Cathedral of Santa Maria (Old Cathedral).